 Lamia is the ancient Greek version of the bogeyman which is why she is definitely at the top of the list of ‘most terrifying Greek monsters.’
 In early mythology, Lamia was a beautiful queen who became Zeus’ lover (one of many).
 Zeus’ wife, Hera, did not take kindly to her husband’s extramarital affairs, so she took Lamia’s children from her by death or kidnapping.

-Lamia, driven insane by her unimaginable grief, began eating children.
-Lamia’s physical appearance transformed.
+Lamia, was later driven insane by her unimaginable grief, and began eating children.
+Following this, Lamia’s physical appearance transformed.
 Her outward appearance began to match the heinousness of her acts.
 Lamia thus became a hideous monster.
 Despite being one of the most awful of the Greek monsters, her appearance is undocumented.
 She is simply described as monstrous.

 Charybdis was a sea monster who lived in the strait of Messina.
 Homer mentions Charybdis in his epic poem, the Odyssey.
 The creature was said to be the cause of the turbulent waters in the strait, making the monster the personification of a whirlpool.